 |That's model year 2010 or older:||You don't have to report the Odometer miles|

 Fill out the Odometer Disclosure Statement on the Title.
 Most titles have an Odometer Disclosure Statement section.

-If you don't have the Title, you can get an Odometer Disclosure form only through an office.
+If you don't have the Title, you can get an Odometer Disclosure form at your local vehicle licensing office.
 To get one:

 |That's 2009 or newer:

 ||It must meet California emission standards to be registered, leased, rented, licensed, or sold for use in WA.
 See Clean Car emission requirements.|